SIERRA CRANE-MURDOCH Hood River, Oregon @SierraMurdoch

 Dan’s story, “The Silicon Valley Race to Build a Fake-Meat Burger That Just Might Save the World” appeared in the June 2015 issue of New York Magazine.

-Ferris is a contributing writer at Scientific American and a freelance journalist.
-He has written for The New York Times, The New Yorker.com, Outside, Wired, Popular Mechanics, MinuteEarth, The Awl, Nautilus and NOVA Next.
+Ferris is a contributing writer at The New York Times Magazine and Scientific American.
+He’s also written for The New Yorker.com, Outside, Wired, Popular Mechanics, MinuteEarth, The Awl, Nautilus and NOVA Next.
 Some of his work has been anthologized in The Best American Science and Nature Writing series.
+He is writing a book about the coevolution of Earth and life for Random House.

 Casey Miner is an independent public radio producer.
 Most recently she was senior editor for the award-winning news, arts, and culture program Crosscurrents on KALW 91.7 FM in San Francisco; she’s also contributed work to NPR, KQED, Marketplace, Mother Jones, The Takeaway, and Transportation Nation.
 She holds a Master’s degree from the UC Berkeley Graduate School of Journalism, and she has the distinction of having profiled the Bay Area’s only kayak commuter.